Erosion Control Permit

 - The landscaping of a lawn can simply be completed and is highly recommended earlier than the deadline.
 Only the installment of a lawn is required under the erosion control ordinance.
 It is best to start planning ahead with your landscaper and schedule without delay.

 - It is important to adhere to the temporary and permanent seeding deadlines.

 - Silt fence must be maintained and regular monthly inspections will continue until the landscaping is completed and sufficient growth is established.

-- Owners should check their silt fence weekly and 24 hours after a rain event.
+- Owners should check their silt fence weekly and 24 hours after a rain event of 0.5 inches or more.
 Repairs must be made immediately.